 - Go to Settings → General → Transfer or Reset iPhone → Erase All Content and Settings

-- The system will ask if you want to keep or delete mobile plans.
+- The system will ask you if you want to keep or delete mobile plans.
 Select delete

 - Confirm factory reset